 Safety Concerns When Returning Home

-Be patient, take it easy and be careful.
-You can make your recovery from the storm a safer one if you follow this
+Be patient, take it easy, and be careful.
+You can make your recovery from the storm a safer one if you follow the advice below.

 General Precautions and Recommendations

 - Return to your home during daylight hours.

 - Before entering, check for any structural hazards that might make it unsafe to go in the house.
 Enter your home with caution.
 If you can go inside, open all the doors and windows to increase ventilation.